mohamed3laa33/code-challenge/FE.md

 - ECMAScript 6 and beyond must be used
 - Unit testing
 - No plugin should be used for pagination and image gallery
+- How the components will commuicate with each other ?
 - Quality over quantity
 - For uncompleted points please mention in the readme how you were going to implement them.